Upgrade your gaming experience with this top Nintendo Switch deal

 You won’t want to miss this must-buy for the gamer in your life

-The Boxing Day sales have landed again, with plenty of seasonal offers and exciting reductions waiting to be discovered – particularly from big-name brands like Amazon, Next and Zara.
+The January sales are almost here, with plenty of seasonal offers and exciting reductions waiting to be discovered – particularly from big-name brands like Amazon, Next and Zara.
 Here at IndyBest, we’ve rounded up all the best discounts, including the top tech deals that are worth exploring.

-If you’re into gaming, you’ll be eagerly anticipating a Nintendo Switch saving, on both the console and game bundles, and here at IndyBest we’re always keen to keep an eye out for the best deals.
+If you’re into gaming, you’ll be eagerly anticipating a Nintendo Switch saving, on both the console and game bundles.
+Luckily for you, we’re always keen to keep an eye out for the best deals.

 Here’s everything you need to know about this exciting deal.